10 Sustainable alternatives to bubble wrap

 The main downside is that this packaging option is typically bulkier than other alternatives and, as such, may be better for larger packages.

-Kraft paper is super strong brown paper with multiple uses, including packaging, general DIY, and even protective floor covering.
-Instead of bubble wrap, you can cover individual items in kraft paper for shock absorption or line boxes with Kraft paper as a void fill.
+Kraft paper is a very strong brown paper with multiple uses, including packaging, general DIY, and even protective floor covering.
+Instead of bubble wrap, you can cover individual items in Kraft paper for shock absorption or line boxes with Kraft paper as a void fill.

 Like most paper packaging, kraft paper is reusable, recyclable, and compostable (if unbleached).
-It’s also relatively inexpensive compared to alternatives.
-Just keep in mind that it might not offer an equal level of protection since it’s missing the “bubbles.”
+It’s also relatively inexpensive compared to other alternatives.
+Just keep in mind that it might not offer an equal level of protection since it doesn’t have any “bubbles.”

-Crinkle paper is made from shredded paper crunched into shape—much like your crinkle-cut fries.
-Businesses use substantial amounts as void filling.
-They can be plain brown (undyed) or dyed an assortment of colors for extra charm.
+Crinkle paper is made from shredded paper crunched into shape, much like your crinkle-cut fries.
+Businesses use substantial amounts as void filling, and for that purpose, crinkle paper is a good alternative.
+They can be plain brown (undyed) or dyed an assortment of colours for extra charm.

 One advantage of crinkle paper is that it’s also easy to make on your own if you have kraft paper or recycled paper.
 It can also be reused and effectively prevents damage to fragile items when used properly.
 Undyed and untreated crinkle paper is also easily recyclable.